PASSION

 Barn Hunt (locating hidden rats in competition) RATN

 I have donated several American pit bulls to Law Enforcement for explosives and narcotics detection work.
 Thank you! to my friends who have helped me with this over the years.
-I have a goal of donating one Doberman from each litter to law enforcement for detection work if a suitable pup develops in a litter (a detection dog must have very specific capabilities and drives).
-This may take a few generations, as working drive in Dobermans has been reduced by poor breeding practices associated with the show ring.
+I have a goal of donating one Doberman from each litter to law enforcement for detection work now that I have imported pure working line Dobermans.
+Show-line dogs are not suitable.

 Most breeders SAY they breed "working" dogs, but haven't a clue what it takes for a dog to be just that.
 If you don't title dogs - you don't have the experience to really know.
 I am now disabled, and am extremely limited in what dogsport I can do, but my extensive experience allows me to help those who wish to do work or sport with their dogs.
 If you are an experienced dog sport person who has titled dogs, talk to me about a discount on one of my pups.